 Design aesthetics

-The design of these binoculars are rather generic.
+The design of these binoculars is rather generic.
 Black all over, without any colour highlights or embellishments, apart from the barely visible SVBONY logo on the barrel.
 Nothing wrong with this conservative style whatsoever, but nothing to shout about either.

 Size and build

 The binoculars are of average size and weight, at 679 g.
 This is comparable to many other binoculars of this type.
 The build quality feels solid, while the rubber armour feels generous.
-The rotating eyecups twist out in two steps, and click in place.
+The rotating eyecups twist out in two steps and click in place.
 The eye relief is very good

 Lens covers